FlavScents AInsights Entry for 2-Acetyl Thiazole (CAS: 24295-03-2)

 9. Confidence & Data Quality Notes

 The data on 2-acetyl thiazole is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though specific concentration limits may vary by region.
-Known data gaps are minimal, with most regulatory ambiguities resolved through harmonized guidelines.
+Industry practices are well-documented, though specific use levels may vary by application.
+Some data gaps exist in precise sensory thresholds and long-term exposure studies, but current knowledge supports its safe use in flavors and fragrances.

 Citation hooks: FlavScents